Ana-Loga/customer-segmentation-analysis/README.md

 # customer-segmentation-analysis
 customer segmentation analysis using SQL and Power BI

+## SQL Query

+The SQL used for this analysis can be found in the `/sql` folder.

 # Customer Segmentation Analysis – Online Retail Dataset

 ## Key Insight